GovStackWorkingGroup/sandbox/spec/1-main.md

 ## Portal

-[Portal](https://github.com/GovStackWorkingGroup/sandbox-portal-backend) is a marketplace of officially confirmed building blocks with use case applications.
+[Portal](https://github.com/GovStackWorkingGroup/sandbox-portal-backend) is a concept of marketplace that consists of a collection of officially confirmed building blocks with use case applications.